stummjr/doc.scrapinghub.com/addons.rst

 Addons
 ======

-Addons allow to extend bot capabilities and configure them easily from Dash.
+Addons allow to extend bot capabilities and configure them easily from Scrapinghub.
 Each addon provides a particular feature.
 There are two flavours of addons: builtin addons and user addons.
 Builtin addons are always enabled and cannot be disabled by users.

 Addons are very popular among Autoscraping users as a way of obtaining additional functionality without writing any code.
 Scrapy Cloud users often tend to write the extensions themselves.
 In fact, addons are no more than a fancy UI to configure `Scrapy`_ extensions.

 To put an addon to use, you have to:

     #.
-Add it to your project, by going to **Settings -> Addons** in the Scrapinghub Dash.
+Add it to your project, by going to **Settings -> Addons** in the Scrapinghub dashboard.
     #.
 Enable it.
 Some addons are enabled automatically when added, while others require configuring (e.g. editing ``ADDON_ENABLED`` setting).
-It should be clear from the addon page in the Dash which case it is.
+It should be clear from the addon page in the dashboard which case it is.

 You can also enable addons per spider, instead of project-wide: select the spider in **Spiders** section, click **Settings** tab (next to **Details**), click ``+`` button in the corresponding addon field to add a new entry and choose ``ADDON_ENABLED`` from the list of options.